Messiah Part II: 40

 An Air for bass in C major, accompanied by an orchestra in continuous motion, tells of the difficulties.
 "Why do the nations so furiously rage together".
 Several terms, such as "Rage", are expressed by long melismas in triplets.
+Handel originally wrote a long 96-bar version of this air, skipping the da capo repeat.
+In an alternate version, he removed the last 58 bars and replaced them with a recitative setting of the second verse of the scripture.